If you’re looking at starting a business in France, France has made it easier for foreign residents to pursue their entrepreneurial dreams.

 Check your company name

 You can check online and free of charge whether the name you want to use for your company is already in use by another company through the Institut National de la Propriété Industrielle (INPI).
-If you want to protect your own business name or logo you must register it as a trademark (dépôt de marque) with the INPI; if you don’t – and someone else starts using the same name or logo in the future – you will have no legal right to keep it.
+If you want to protect your own business name or logo you must register it as a trademark (dépôt de marque) with the INPI; in case you don’t – and someone else starts using the same name or logo in the future – you will have no legal right to keep it.

-If you’re going to create a website then check that the name you want is available through the AFNIC, the registry for .fr domain names.
+When you create a website then check that the name you want is available through the AFNIC, the registry for .fr domain names.

 Check out the website of your Conseil Régional for information on financial assistance and loans as well as business advice.